thanlau/password-hacking-tool/README.md

 ```

 ## Files
-passwords.txt: Contains a list of potential passwords.
+- *passwords.txt*: Contains a list of potential passwords.
-logins.txt: Contains a list of potential usernames.
+- *logins.txt*: Contains a list of potential usernames.

 ## Warning
 This tool is provided for educational purposes only.
 Unauthorized hacking is illegal and unethical.
 Use this tool only in legal and ethical contexts, such as penetration testing with permission.